toripak/my-wallet/README.md

-# Expense tracker app build with React, React Router v6 and Firebase 9
+# Expense tracker app built with React, React Router v6 and Firebase 9

 Expense tracker app with authentication feature.
 I built it to practice working with modular Firebase 9 (authentication, realtime database) and React Context (passing user data to components to avoid props drilling).